Libensemble/libensemble/docs/resource_manager/overview.rst

 Variable Size simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-SH TODO Update graphics to use text where can instead of pictures for code - and maybe inline table for H array

-..
-SH TODO - remove repitition here - and try to move out advanced details - maybe to an advanced section

-..
-SH TODO - put a link to the presentation (which will also be in docs) somewhere here

-..
-SH TODO - link to examples test/sim and gen - eg. CUDA regression test

 A dynamic assignment of resources to simulation workers can be achieved by the convention of using a field in the history array called ``resource_sets``.
 While this is technically a user space field, the allocation functions are set up to read this field, check available resources, and assign resource sets to workers, along with the work request (simulation).